Login For Dealer Pricing

 However, doctors can also detect the condition via lab tests.
 These tests would include:

-Although dehydration can be a serious condition, it does have a very simple solution- drinking water frequently.
+Although dehydration can be a serious condition, it can be very easily treated- usually by drinking enough water to replace the deficit of fluid.

 Oral rehydration solutions made from powders mixed in with water can be used to treat dehydration if it has progressed beyond a mild stage.